Do you fume when something goes against your wish?

 Ninthly, Inability to make decisions or impaired focus and difficulty concentrating

 Tenthly, Lack of interest in almost all daily activities or hobbies, including sexual activity

 I have mulled over this topic of – Medications OR Therapy – for quite some time now.
-However, there is invariably a question that comes to mind for a medical doctor who is trained in psychiatry.
+However, a question came to the mind of a medical doctor trained in psychiatry.
 “Why do we even have to talk about this topic?”
 Nevertheless, I realize after being in the field of psychiatry for more than 10 years now, it is relevant to explain this in common man’s language.
 Consequently, this is because of the huge stigma that goes with the subject of mental health.